sapphirethunderbird/Resume-Analyser/README.md

 Example output: <br>
 ![./assets/Logistic_Regression_Test.png](./assets/Logistic_Regression_Test.png)

+## predict.py

+For testing predicted category based on resume.

 ## advice.py

 This is an MVP version of the Resume-Analyser (more like pre-beta).
 The test was done on a data science resume, and the criterea was the following: